-Since the big boom of Silicon Valley and biographies like the Social Network and Snowden, there’s been a widely inquisitive desire in people’s minds to explore coding and programming as a profession.
-Amongst parents, teaching a child to code and be self-sufficient has been spreading like wildfire.
+Since the big boom of Silicon Valley and biographies like The Social Network and Snowden, there’s been a widely inquisitive desire in people’s minds to explore coding and programming as a profession.
+Among parents, teaching a child to code and be self-sufficient has been spreading like wildfire.
 Universities like MIT and Harvard are getting more difficult each day to get in with the skyrocketing competitive segments.
 It is necessary now more than ever to adapt to the changing streams.
-On average, more than 80% of the jobs that exist in the market will seize to exist till early 2030!
-Do you contemplate your child has the skills to cope?
+On average, more than 80% of the jobs that exist in the market will cease to exist till early 2030!
+Do you think your child has the skills to cope?

 In this increasingly tech-savvy and digital world, most parents want their children to learn to code and become tech genius or even in simpler terms computer literate; and why shouldn’t they?
 Learning to code for children doesn’t just set students up for greater career opportunities later on in life; it also provides a plethora of soft skills and benefits.
 But when should they start learning, you ask?
 Well, there’s no better time than now.

 In the coding context, developers are consistently challenged by and are asked to troubleshoot complex errors.
-This practice prepares and instils them into break issues down into more manageable sub-problems, then progress through an iterative process of identifying, prioritizing, and implementing solutions.
+This practice prepares and instills them into breaking issues down into more manageable sub-problems, then progresses through an iterative process of identifying, prioritizing, and implementing solutions.
 Thus, children start gaining their problem-solving skills as soon as they take on their first coding challenge.
 In this case by creating an app for free.
 From learning how to code to, acing academics 98thPercentile has got your child covered.

 Coding Boosts Cognitive Skills

-Having young minds learn to code will not only help them develop problem solving skills but will also help them become more confident.
+Having young minds learn to code will not only help them develop problem-solving skills but will also help them become more confident.
 Beginner-friendly coding exercises such as the DIY Image Recognizer app will help them understand their liking and appetite for coding.
-This will further help them take more complex coding challenges and then, sky is the limit.
+This will further help them take more complex coding challenges and then, the sky is the limit.